The one thing you need to know about these FRQs:

 One question will test skills associated with probability and sampling distributions

 One question will test skills associated with inference skills

 One question will test 2 or more skill categories

-The total amount of time you will have on this section of the AP Statistics exam is 90 minutes, or one hour and 30 minutes.
-To break it down by section:
+For 2021 the total amount of time you will have on the FRQ section of the AP Statistics exam varies by exam format.

 The FRQ scoring for this AP Exam is different from other exams.
 Each question part will be based on ratings: essentially correct, partially correct, and incorrect.
 Depending on your rankings, each question will receive a score from 1-4.

 Essentially Correct: You have answered this part correctly showing all work.